 1. Briefly describe how the Local Area WDB engages with local employers and informs them of the wide array of business services offered.
-Include how the Local Area WDB ensures collaboration with other employer-facing workforce program representatives, such as Vocational Rehabilitation, Agriculture Services, Foreign Labor, Re-Entry, and Veterans Services, through processes and procedures for information sharing and efficient employer customer service delivery.
+Include how the Local Area WDB (a) ensures collaboration with other employer-facing workforce program representatives, such as (b) Vocational Rehabilitation, (c) Agriculture Services, (d) Foreign Labor, (e) Re-Entry, and (f) Veterans Services, through processes and procedures for information sharing and efficient employer customer service delivery.

-The High Country WDB makes local employers aware of services offered through various means:

-- Promotion of the board website and state level website resources - Promotion on social media (Board Facebook page and career center Facebook pages) - Presentation to various civic groups and boards of commissioners - Partnerships with economic development commissions and memberships with local chambers of commerce - Attendance at various regional meetings and events where services are promoted to employers - Newsletters that share success stories of other local businesses that have utilized services - Provision of expungement workshops in partnership with Re-Entry partners To help jobseekers clean up their criminal records
+The High Country WDB makes local employers aware of services offered through the following means: 1) promotion of the board website and state level website resources; 2) promotion on social media (WDB Facebook page and career center Facebook pages); 3) presentations to various civic groups and boards of commissioners; 4) partnerships with economic development commissions and memberships with local chambers of commerce; 5) attendance at various regional meetings and events where services are promoted to employers; 6) newsletters that share success stories of other local businesses that have utilized services; and 7) provision of expungement workshops in partnership with re-entry partners in order to help jobseekers clean up their criminal records.
+There is also a designated Re-entry specialist to provide more specialized services to this population and increase awareness of services such as bonding.

-We continued to partner with Veterans Services by hosting a Veterans Job/Resource Fairs in the NCWorks Career Centers during Veterans Week, and the WDB continues the commitment of ensuring that veterans receive the workforce services they need to be successful.
-High Country Workforce Development Board and NCWorks Career Center staff held a joint meeting with
+We continue to partner with Veterans Services by hosting a Veterans Job/Resource Fairs in the NCWorks Career Centers during Veterans Week, and the WDB continues the commitment of ensuring that veterans receive the workforce services they need to be successful.
+Veterans staff visit employers to promote the hiring of veterans and highlight veteran skills.
+High Country Workforce Development Board and NCWorks Career

-Vocational Rehabilitation in our local area to discuss workforce services, collaboration, and partnerships and ways to provide and improve workforce services to customers in our region.
+Center staff have regular interaction with Vocational Rehabilitation in our local area to discuss workforce services, collaboration, and partnerships as well as ways to provide and improve workforce services to customers in our region.
 Agricultural Services staff regularly visits centers and provides staff training on the availability of employment opportunities in the area.
+Agricultural staff are also exploring ways to increase service delivery opportunities via NCWorks.
+Center staff are in on-going communication regarding the delivery of business services and coordination of delivery.

 2. Please provide a brief overview of the business services team within the local area.
-Please identify the individual staff roles the Local Area WDB utilizes to conduct business services (that is Business Services Representative (Local Area WDB staff), contractor staff, Business Engagement Coordinator, NCWorks Career Center Manager, DWS staff, Disabled Veterans Outreach Program, identify who makes regional and local employer referrals to Agricultural Services and/or Foreign Labor staff, etc.)
+Please identify the individual staff roles the Local Area WDB utilizes to conduct business services (that is Business Services Representative (Local Area WDB staff), contractor staff, Business Engagement Coordinator, NCWorks Career Center Manager, DWS staff, Disabled Veterans Outreach Program, identify who makes regional and local employer referrals to Agricultural Services and/or Foreign Labor staff, etc.).